 How do you tell what’s in there?

-There’s a sticker under the hood, somewhere right up front, that tells you which refrigerant was used in the factory fill, and it also tells you how much.
+There’s a sticker under the hood (Fig. 1), somewhere right up front, that tells you which refrigerant was used in the factory fill, and it also tells you how much.
 That sticker is part of SAE Standard J639, which provides safety and design standards for automotive air conditioning refrigerant systems.

 APPROVALS: Solstice® yf refrigerant is registered under the EU chemical regulation REACH, and is included in the U.S. E.P.A.’s SNAP Program (Significant New Alternatives Policy).
 With this program, the EPA evaluates new and improved substances that replace ozone-depleting substances.

-For more information about the refrigerant R-1234yf visit the page on the Honeywell website.
+For more information about the refrigerant visit the Honeywell website.

 Do you want to diagnose your car's air conditioner with a professional tool?